chatzianagnostis/Segmentation_with_Unet_Plus_Plus/README.md

 > By systematically testing these values, we aim to find the optimal hyperparameters that minimize the Tversky loss and improve the model's performance.

+## Exporting the Model to ONNX Format

+To export the model in the [ONNX standard format](https://onnx.ai/), follow these steps:

+1. Open the provided notebook: `export_to_onnx.ipynb`.
+2. In the notebook, pass the desired `image size` and the `path to your model`.
+3. Follow the remaining instructions within the notebook to complete the export process.
+> For more details, refer to the [notebook](https://github.com/chatzianagnostis/Segmentation_with_Unet_Plus_Plus/blob/main/export_onnx.ipynb).